jrobinsonvm/tas-sre-usecases/04-slowrequests-troubleshooting.md

 # Troubleshooting slow requests in TAS

 Let's imagine our spring-music app is experiencing latency.

-1. To better understand the issue lets measure the total round-trip of my app
+1. To better understand the issue lets measure the total round-trip of our app.
+   To do this you will need to know the URI or route to your application.

+   Run cf apps to get a list of your applications and their corresponding urls.
     ```
+    cf apps
+    ```
+   Now with this information, run the following curl command with the time command to measure the total round trip of your request.
+    ```
     time curl -v <your-app-spring-music.vmware.com>
     ```
     Examine the output and take note of the "real" time.

+    ```
+    * Connection #0 to host spring-music-fixme-active-roan-bn.cfapps.haas-236.pez.pivotal.io left intact
+        real	0m0.201s
+        user	0m0.002s
+        sys     	0m0.010s

+    ```

 2. View the request time in your app's logs
     From one terminal enter the following command
     ```